Travel Picks: Top 10 private-island escapes

 Frégate Island Private, Seychelles

 While all private isles boast sand and lapping tides, many are too small to give you a taste of the wild life.
-Not if you venture to Frégate Island Private in the Seychelles.
+Not if you venture to Frégate Island Private in the Seychelles [here ].
 This chunk of granite languishing in the Indian Ocean is craggy, covered in tropical vegetation and home to fabulous flora and fauna.
 When you tear yourself away from your private pool deck (there are just 17 villas), wander the island's seven sublime beaches or hike trails looking for ultra-rare magpie robins and the Aldabra giant tortoise.
 There's jaw-dropping diving, too, and Frégate has a PADI centre.
+9. Civilised wilderness

 Lizard Island, Great Barrier Reef, Australia